tbachlechner/Heuristik/README.md

 <img src=./data/learning_curve.jpg width="550"/>
 </p>

 To establish the statistical significance that the ReZero model outperforms the plain Transformer model, each was trained four times.
-The ReZero model on average outperformed the plain model by 7 percent, and none of the ReZero models performed worse than the plain models.
+The ReZero model on average outperformed the plain model by 7 percent, and none of the ReZero runs performed worse than the plain runs.

 ### Issues/Notes